An acid-fast stain is a laboratory test performed on a sample

-- fainting (or feeling light-headed)
+- fainting or feeling light-headed

-- hematoma (blood pooling under the skin)
+- a hematoma, or blood pooling under the skin

 However, these side effects are uncommon.

 for collecting your sputum.
 Brush your teeth and rinse your mouth as soon as

 There are no risks involved with taking a sputum sample.

 using a procedure called a bronchoscopy.
 This simple procedure takes about 30

 anesthetic to make it numb.
 You may also be given a sedative to help you relax

 Rare risks of bronchoscopy include:

-- allergic reactions to sedatives
+- an allergic reaction to sedatives

 - tearing in the lung